PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 - Does it affect offline operation?
 - Does it affect the robot profile?
 - Does it affect camera/video processing?
+- Does it affect browser compatibility?
+- Does it affect the shared state model?
+- Does it affect configurable Views, Widgets, or Actions?
 - Can it be tested without physical hardware?
 - Does it introduce a new dependency?
 - Does it introduce an Internet dependency?